Sivagopinathreddy-Vinta/QtTask/README.md

 - **Qt Not Found**: Ensure that Qt is correctly installed and that the `CMAKE_PREFIX_PATH` environment variable is set to the Qt installation path.
 - **Build Errors**: Verify that all prerequisites are installed and that the CMake configuration matches your development environment.

+# Building Tests

+## Enable UNITESTS ON in CMAKE Gui and make shure gtest config.cmake file is set and give that path in the main CMakeLists.txt file and build it